MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 The game developer can safely share `mod_api.json` with players, as it also functions as the game's mod API documentation.
 The optional work of writing and hosting a pretty website around this file, like a wiki, could then be left to the players.

-The `mod_api.json` file can just be shipped sitting next to the game's executable, because even if the user declares the game function `exit()` exists with it, the game will only be able to call it if the function `game_fn_exit()` exists, which is only the case if the game developer deliberately defined it.
+The `mod_api.json` file can just be shipped sitting next to the game's executable, because even if the user declares the game function `exit()` exists with it, the game will only be able to call it if the function `game_fn_exit()` exists, which won't be the case.

 This single screenshot shows all there is to it: